Out-of-network billing – frequently asked questions

 UnitedHealthcare members in Naviguard participating plans can call the phone number on the back of their UnitedHealthcare ID card or on the Explanation of Benefits (EOB).
 The UnitedHealthcare Member Services team will review the claim and transfer to Naviguard when appropriate.
 Naviguard will work directly with the patient on eligible claims.

-Naviguard is the trusted resource for answers to patients’ out-of-network billing questions.
+Naviguard is the trusted resource for answers to Members’ out-of-network balance medical billing questions.

 To find out if you have access to Naviguard, call the phone number on your UnitedHealthcare ID card, or ask your employer.